Get the latest advice on local facility closures, event cancellations and service changes across the shire due to COVID-19.

-Macedon autumn leaves
+Macedon in autumn

 These magnificent oaks were planted along the avenue in 1918 to commemorate those from Macedon and Mount Macedon who served in World War I. During your visit please remain respectful that this is a place of historical significance, as well as a home to local residents.